estafette/estafette.io/content/getting-started/bitbucket/_index.md

 ## Configure Estafette for registered App

-Now that the App has been registered with Bitbucket update the Estafette config by setting `appClientID` and `appClientSecret` from the values shown in Bitbucket.
+Now that the App has been registered with Bitbucket update the Estafette config by setting `enable`, `appClientID` and `appClientSecret` from the values shown in Bitbucket.

 ```yaml
 api: